shodanx2/docker-mailserver/docs/content/contributing/general.md

     We do not support running linting, tests, etc on macOS at this time.
 Please use a linux VM.

+??? tip "Running a Specific Test"

+    If you want to run a specific test, you can use `make build generate-accounts test/<TEST NAME>`, where `<TEST NAME>` can be just the name of the test or the path from `test/test/<PATH>` without the `.bats` suffix.
+Say you want to run the `template.bats` tests: you can use `make test/template` or `make test/parallel/set2/template`.

 [Install Docker]: https://docs.docker.com/get-docker/

 ## Documentation